The Best Ways to Work From Home With Your Partner

 Sure, there are some general rules to follow when you and your partner both work from home and you want to be productive, yet maintain the great parts of your relationship.
 The goal is to not go crazy.

-If you’re working from home with your spouse in the next room, or you have limited space, and you’re spending all day together like when you’re on vacation as a couple, we have a few tips for survival.
+If you’re working from home with your spouse in the next room, or if you’re sharing a home office, and you’re spending all day together like when you’re on vacation as a couple, we have a few tips for survival.
 You still really enjoy your significant other and their presence.

 Working from home as a couple is something you can consider a project or a challenge to tackle, like how to stay fit when you work from home together.
 Or, if you both have a fantastically-positive mindset, working from home as a couple may not pose a threat to your relationship or careers at all.

-Take it from us, a couple who are now both working from home, only several feet away from each other in our delightful home office.
+Take it from us, a couple who are now both working from home, only several feet away from each other in a home office in a small apartment.

 The truth is that we got used to the space constraint and joys of working together in the same home during our months of working remotely while traveling around the world.
 During this time, we got creative in how we led a remote work lifestyle through networking and making use of some great remote work apps and websites.